theAbdoSabbagh/YouTubeTools/README.md

 # YouTubeTools
-Tools for YouTube, in the form of a command line application, as well as a Discord &amp; Guilded bot.
+Tools for YouTube, in the form of a command line application, as well as a Discord & Guilded bot.

+## Coming soon.